ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-The invocation log of this fragment shows that the asynchronous Publisher sends a sequence of events in a separate thread, and the asynchronous Subscribers receive a sequence of events in other separate threads _at the same time_.
+The invocation log of this fragment shows that the asynchronous Publisher sends the sequence of events in a separate thread, and the asynchronous Subscribers receive these events in other separate threads _at the same time_.

 ```